top of page

-In 1971, I left New York city and sailed on the 'Michelangelo' to Italy to study violin making in Cremona, Italy with the renowned masters Gio Batta Morassi, G. Scarabotto and Francesco Bissolotti.
+In 1971, I left New York City and sailed on the 'Michelangelo' to Italy to study violin making in Cremona, Italy with the renowned masters Gio Batta Morassi, G. Scarabotto and Francesco Bissolotti.

-Listed in four publications/directories of violin makers*.
+Listed in four publications/directories of violin makers*(see below).

-Viola I made achieved the highest auction price of any Australian living violin maker at a prominent international violin auction house (Tarisio- Fine Instruments and Bows, online auctions).
+A viola I made achieved the highest auction price of any Australian living violin maker at a prominent international violin auction house (Tarisio- Fine Instruments and Bows, online auctions).

-One of the most well known, internationally, of all Australian living violin makers.
+One of the most well-known, internationally, of all Australian living violin makers.

 Now, as a senior member of this trade, the journey continues.